1. Home

 Possible Remedies for the 90-Percent-Done Syndrome

-The 90-Percent-Done Syndrome (abbreviated as 90% syndrome) is also promoted by the query of concrete stage of completion of processes, work packages or projects.
-Since statements such as “almost finished” are relatively inaccurate, employees are often asked to give concrete percentages.
-Almost finished” quickly turns into 90 percent.
-It is therefore advisable to question subjective effort estimates or to use alternative methods such as the 0/100 rule, so that only the actual completion after corresponding acceptance is taken into account in further project planning.
+It is therefore advisable to scrutinise subjective effort estimates or to use alternative methods such as the 0/100 method, so that only actual completion after corresponding acceptance is taken into account in further project planning.
 The use of a Definition of Done has also proven itself in practice.
+These measures help to better capture the realistic requirements of the last 10% and prevent the risk of falling into the 90% trap.

 What does t2informatik do?